| q_mediation | R Documentation |

 Note that they are not intended to

 be flexible.
-For models that are
+For more complex models,

 it is recommended to fit the models